Originally published in March 2019, last updaten in April 2020.

 The next catalyst of the remote revolution is product development methodology.
 Businesses around the world have embraced the agile approach where you work in iterations, receiving feedback from the users, customers, and other stakeholders after each stage.

-The agile methodology also assumes direct communication not only inside the teams but also among all project stakeholders.
-This makes every team somehow remote by default since it’s usually very challenging to place all the stakeholders in one office.
+The agile methodology also assumes direct communication not only inside the development team but also among all project stakeholders.
+This makes every team somehow remote by default since it’s usually very challenging to place all the stakeholders in one office during the duration of a project.

 What are the challenges related to managing remote teams?

 There’s no denying that managing remote teams may be challenging.
 First of all, not sharing the physical office removes the human factor of cooperation.
-It’s easier to get along with your colleagues when you have a chance to interact with them from time to time.
+It’s easier to get along with your colleagues when you have a chance to interact with them.
 Small talk during meals cannot be underestimated for building team spirit that transfers to engagement.

 That is why experienced remote team managers underline that it’s vital for the people involved in the project to meet in person from time to time.